 This is not the first time the Queensland Senator has used the burqa for political gain, having worn one in the Senate in 2017 while calling for a similar ban.
 Her consistent focus on anti-immigration, anti-Islam, and populist policies has defined her political brand.

-The controversy highlights the enduring ideological rift within the Australian Parliament.
-While Senator Hanson’s actions were globally condemned as an exercise in prejudice, her continued electoral success in certain regional areas shows that her ultra-nationalist and anti-immigration rhetoric retains a base of support.
+The controversy highlights the existing ideological divide within the Australian Parliament.
+While Senator Hanson’s actions were globally condemned as an exercise in prejudice, her continued electoral success in certain regional areas shows that her ultra-nationalist and anti-immigration issues retains a base of support.
 The senate drama may be over for now, but the fundamental divisions over identity, immigration, and religious freedom that Ms. Hanson deliberately exploits will continue to challenge the core values of Australia’s democratic institutions.